 The worst month also includes one of the worst days – the last Friday of May itself can be completely hectic, and the chances of closing on your new home are slim – even if you do manage to get all of your “paperwork in a row”, every single person you interact with will likely be stressed to the max.

-However, surprisingly one of the best days for home buying is also in the spring – Easter is a good days to buy a house, and you could luck out with a quick, early offer that beats out the other home buyers who won’t get their offers in until Monday – too late for them!
+However, surprisingly one of the best days for home buying is also in the spring – Easter is a good time to buy a house, and you could luck out with a quick, early offer that beats out the other home buyers who won’t get their offers in until Monday – too late for them!
 Easter falls sometime between March 22 and April 25, more specifically, the first Sunday after the ecclesiastical moon after the vernal equinox.
 Find out more real estate agent tips on Spring real estate marketing strategies .

 Buying a home in SUMMER